Events All That Jazz Hot Jazz Flashes Roots of Jazz Tailgate Ramblings Affiliated Bands Musicians' Exchange Jazz Links

 These DVDs are bound to become collector’s items, and are wonderful not only for the great music, but also as great gift ideas for all your jazz-loving friends.
 The DVD set is only $15 (plus $3 postage and handling).
 If sufficient copies are sold, PRJC will receive a portion of each sale.

-Order “Classic Jazz” by Floyd Levin
+“Classic Jazz” by Floyd Levin

-A book by the noted jazz writer Floyd Levin is now available through PRJC.
-Titled “Classic Jazz, A Personal View of the Music and the Musicians,” it is a compendium of Levin essays which have appeared over the years in a variety of publications, many with only limited distribution.
+The PRJC recommends a book written by noted jazz writer Floyd Levin, titled Classic Jazz, A Personal View of the Music and the Musicians.
+The book is a compendium of Levin essays which have appeared over the years in a variety of publications, many with only limited distribution.
 They form a cross-section of articles about classic jazz written over a period of fifty years.
 Most of them put the spotlight on a classic jazz luminary whom Levin has known or interviewed (or both) -- such as Wild Bill Davison -- or an event he has experienced -- like a memorable Jack Teagarden record date.
 The paperback book is generously illustrated and contains a comprehensive index.

 Dan Morgenstern, Director of the Institute of Jazz Studies, Rutgers University, says “Floyd Levin’s dedicated and unselfish life-long work for the cause of jazz has illuminated many a corner that would otherwise have remained in the dark.
 All who care about the music are in his debt.
 ‘Classic Jazz,’ like Floyd himself, is a classic.”

-Order “Bands of the Potomac River Jazz Club” CD
+“Bands of the Potomac River Jazz Club” CD

 BEALL STREET SEVEN “When”